Blog

 • Low Density Lipoprotein (LDL) cholesterol comprises larger molecules and up to 60% of all cholesterol in the body.
 It is the main substrate for hormones (including vitamin D3) and the main chaperone for fat molecules (triglycerides) around the body.
 LDL cholesterol consists of fat particles that are more solid than HDL cholesterol, which allows for it to be used as a ‘lipid raft’ when chaperoning molecules through cell membranes.
 It may also be required for optimal muscle building.
 Elevated LDL cholesterol is known to increase the risk for some cardiovascular diseases and blood clotting.
 Men tend to produce more LDL cholesterol than women on average and are known to be at an increased risk for LDL-related cardiovascular diseases.

 • High Density Lipoprotein (HDL) cholesterol “mops up” the bloodstream of excess fatty molecules, returning them to the liver for re-use or excretion.
-Chronic excessive levels of HDL cholesterol are known to promote the risk for atherosclerosis due to being deposited into the lining of blood vessel walls over time.
-Women have higher levels of HDL cholesterol than men on average and are known to be at a higher risk for HDL-related cardiovascular diseases and microbleeds.
+Studies have shown that higher levels of HDL are protective against cardiovascular disease and endothelial dysfunction.[15]
+Women have higher levels of HDL cholesterol than men on average.
+However, their risk for HDL-related cardiovascular diseases can be influenced by factors like age, lifestyle, and genetics.

 • Very LDL (VLDL) cholesterol takes a much longer time to be processed and stands a much higher chance of clogging up blood vessels due to being larger in size than normal cholesterol.
 Trans-fats have the propensity to increase VLDL, which battles to be utilized and metabolized by the body properly.